15th (Northwest) Arkansas Infantry Regiment: Battles

-Flag
+Regimental color

 Major-General Earl Van Dorn adopted this flag design for the Army of the West in February 1862, citing confusion with the Stars and Stripes.
 The design bears no resemblance to Union or Confederate standards with its red field, stars to represent the thirteen states, and the yellow crescent to represent Missouri.
-The flag was probably presented to the regiment after the Battle of Hatchie Bridge, Tennessee, on October 5, 1862.
-The flag and its bearer were captured near Port Gibson, Mississippi, 1 May 1863.It is the only known Van Dorn style flag to carry battle honors and a unit designation.
+The regimental color was probably presented to the regiment after the Battle of Hatchie Bridge, Tennessee, on October 5, 1862.
+The color and its bearer were captured near Port Gibson, Mississippi, on May 1, 1863.
+It is the only known Van Dorn style flag to carry battle honors and a unit designation.
 The flag is made of wool, with cotton stars, and silk border, crescent and fringe.
 It measures 45 1/2" x 68 3/4".
 It was returned to Arkansas by the State of Indiana.
-It is currently in the collections of the Old State House Museum, Little Rock, Arkansas.
+The regimental color is currently in the collections of the Old State House Museum in Little Rock, Arkansas.

 Surrender

-After being exchanged, the regiment was consolidated with the 14th and 16th Arkansas Regiments to form the 1st Arkansas Consolidated Infantry Regiment (Trans-Mississippi).
+After being exchanged, the regiment was consolidated with the 14th and 16th Arkansas Regiments to form the 1st Consolidated Arkansas Infantry Regiment.
 This regiment surrendered with the Department of the Trans-Mississippi, General E. Kirby Smith commanding, May 26, 1865.
 When the Trans-Mississippi Department surrendered, all of the Arkansas infantry regiments were encamped in and around Marshall, Texas (war-ravaged Arkansas no longer able to subsist the army).
 The regiments were ordered to report to Shreveport, Louisiana, to be paroled.
 None of them did so.
 Some soldiers went to Shreveport on their own to be paroled, but the regiments simply disbanded without formally surrendering.